Nigeria's newest airline cleared for take off

 The new airline's strategy is for rapid expansion.

-If all goes to plan, jetWest will launch this year with 100 employees and a fleet of three AC-20 jets flying local routes in Nigeria.
+If all goes to plan, jetWest will launch this year with 100 employees and a fleet of three Airbus A320 jets flying local routes in Nigeria.

 That could expand to 15 planes within three years, and 40 within five, carrying over 10 million passengers a year.
 The company hopes this will cover neighboring countries in the region.